lykmapipo/env/DOCUMENTATION.md

 ##### Returns

-- `Boolean`  true if its a development or test node environment else false
+- `boolean`  true if its a development or test node environment else false

 #### isHeroku()

-check if runtime environment is heroku
+Check if runtime environment is heroku